Rank-sparsity decomposition for planted quasi clique recovery: Abstract

 \section{Abstract}

 In this paper, we apply the Rank-Sparsity Matrix Decomposition to the planted Maximum Quasi-Clique Problem (MQCP).
 This problem has the planted Maximum Clique Problem (MCP) as a special case.
 The maximum clique problem is NP-hard.
-A Quasi-clique or $\gamma$-clique is a dense graph with the edge density of at least $\gamma$, where $\gamma \in (0, 1]$.
+A Quasi-clique or $\gamma$-clique is a dense graph with the edge density of at least $\gamma$, $\gamma \in (0, 1]$.
 The maximum quasi-clique problem seeks to find such a subgraph with the largest cardinality in a given graph.
-Our method of choice is the low-rank plus sparse matrix splitting technique that has been used successfully for similar problems in the literature.
+Our method of choice is the low-rank plus sparse matrix splitting technique.
 We present a theoretical basis for when our convex relaxation problem recovers the planted maximum quasi-clique.
-We derived a new bound on the norm of the dual matrix that certifies the recovery using $l_{\infty, 2}$ norm.
-We showed that when certain conditions are met, our convex formulation recovers the planted quasi-clique exactly.
-The numerical experiments we performed corroborated our theory.
+We have derived a new bound on the norm of the dual matrix that certifies the recovery using $l_{\infty, 2}$ norm.
+We have showed that when certain conditions are met, our convex formulation recovers the planted quasi-clique exactly.
+The numerical experiments we have performed corroborate our theoretical findings.